 5. Follow Up With Your Realtor or Bank

 Once you’ve received the appraisal report and everything is in order, you’re all set to move on in the process.
-If you’re selling, that means meeting with your realtor; if you’re refinancing, a trip to the bank is probably in order.
+If you’re selling, that means meeting with your realtor or real estate agent; if you’re refinancing, a trip to the bank is probably in order.
 Either way, they’ll help you along with any next steps.

 Home Appraisal vs. Home Inspection